 So let’s take a look at how things turned out.
 This post won’t have many process pictures.
 Near the end, we were like mindless drones, working on autopilot, just trying to survive the job.
 Taking pictures was not a priority.

-As level as we tried to get the tile flooring, it wasn’t perfect.
-When we installed the bottom rail (or baseboard) of the board and batten, there were places with a pretty wide gap between the baseboard and tile.
-I used caulk to fix the problem.
+Almost all DIY jobs end with caulk, and this one was no exception.
+Caulk makes a good thing even better.
 I taped the bottom edge of the baseboard and the floor directly under the baseboard.
 There would be no overlap of caulk on the baseboard.
 It would look like a continuation of the baseboard right to the tile floor.
 Most caulking gives a sloped concave bead.
 I wanted a straight edge of caulk.

 Instead of using a finger or rounded tool to remove the excess caulk, I made a small, thin square of wood and ran it along the caulked edge.